nolcay/rubocop_r_d/README.md

 [I found this rubocop pre-commit hook](https://gist.github.com/mpeteuil/6147292) that runs all staged or modified `.rb` files through rubocop.
 To utilize this script, you just replace the existing code in the `pre-commit` hook with the code in the gist file.
+There are a few errors in the gist, the fixed one can be found in the hooks of this git repository.
+For it to work you (obviously) need the `rubocop` gem.